saintzaw/tp/docs/UserGuide.md

 **Tips**

-Tips are useful suggestions that will help you have a better experience with Modganiser
+Tips are useful suggestions that will help you have a better experience with Modganiser.

 > 💡 **Tip**: Tips are useful

 **Notes**

-Notes are important information that you should pay attention to when using Modganiser
+Notes are important information that you should pay attention to when using Modganiser.

 > 📓 **Note**: Notes are important, take them down